Introduction

 (DSDM)Structured Agile approach

-DSDM provides a comprehensive framework for Agile project delivery.
-It emphasises early and continuous delivery of business value.
+DSDM is a comprehensive Agile project delivery framework that emphasises the early and continuous delivery of business value.
+It provides a structured approach to Agile project management.

 MoSCoW prioritisation technique

-DSDM utilises the MoSCoW method for prioritising requirements:
+DSDM utilises the MoSCoW method for prioritising requirements, which includes:

 - Must have